rccyx/envyx/README.md

 ## Why Not Use Other Options?

-- **t3-oss/t3-env**: Overcomplicated and rigid.
+- **t3-oss/t3-env**: overcomplicated and rigid.
 It forces you to split envs into `server`, `client`, and `shared` sections and manually manage prefixes.
 You either hardcode `NEXT_PUBLIC_` yourself or fight its schema merging.
 In `envyx`, you set a single `prefix: 'NEXT_PUBLIC'`, and it automatically appends it to the right vars you choose.
 It’s inferred, consistent, and impossible to misconfigure.

 - **envalid**: it doesn't use  `zod`, which means additional overhead for importing and learning a new schema validation lib.
 You already know zod, so might as well use it.